-Fig.1.
-Rocque's 1761 map of Berkshire.
-The approximate location of the application site has been identified with a red dot 2.5 Strowdes Estate is set still to the south of Temple Combe, the two separated on the western side by a further valley.
-Indeed, the western part of Strowdes Estate forms part of the extensive parkland first laid out in the later 18th century that lies around the core of the gardens and pleasure grounds around Park Place and Temple Combe (these continue, outside of Strowdes Estate, to the east of Park Place).
-2.6 What is now Strowdes Estate can be seen on Rocque's 1761 map of Berkshire (Fig.1) before the laying out of this southern area as parkland by General Conway in the 1760-70s and before the construction of Temple Combe to the north.
+2.5 Strowdes Estate is set still to the south of Temple Combe, the two separated on the western side by a further valley.
+Indeed, the western part of Strowdes Estate forms part of the extensive parkland first laid out in the later 18th century that lies around

+2.6 What is now Strowdes Estate can be seen on Rocque's 1761 map of Berkshire (Fig.1) prior to the laying out of this southern area as parkland by General Conway in the 1760-70s and before the construction of Temple Combe to the north.
 It is depicted as a series of field parcels, enclosed by rural lanes.
 Compare this with the 1898 1:2500 scale OS map at Fig.2, which shows the area between Wargrave Road and Kenton's Farm laid out as parkland, with tree avenues leading into the interior from lodges to the south and west.
 Notably, this map shows the thick tree belt that lines the northern edge of the Strowdes Estate, separating it from the woodland around Temple Combe (and now Conway Park), presumably a result of Robert Marnock's c.1869 planting scheme.
-A back drive to Park Place from Kenton's Lane crossed the parkland in the form of an avenue, accessed from the road just the north of Kenton's Farm.
+A back drive to Park Place from Kenton's Lane crossed the parkland in the form of an avenue, accessed from the road just to the north of Kenton's Farm.

 Fig.2.
 1898 (revised 1897) 1:2500 scale OS map.
-The approximate location of the application site has been identified with a red dot 2.7 As demonstrated by the December 2003 Google Earth image below (Fig.3), much of the area to the south of Temple Combe (the house at Temple Coombe was rebuilt in the 1960s) that comprises Strowdes Estate was no longer parkland but was under plough and in arable use by the early 21st century.
+The approximate location of the approved house has been identified with a red dot

+2.7 As demonstrated by the December 2003 Google Earth image below (Fig.3), much of the area to the south of Temple Combe (the house at Temple Coombe was rebuilt in the 1960s) that comprises Strowdes Estate was no longer parkland but was under plough and in arable use by the early 21st century.